dreamfunicular/hitchAndStitch/README.md

 The same hitchin may come back your way after you trade them away--stay on the lookout!
 Even when you're not *active* with a hitchin, you'll still be able to see their status: you've built a little relationship!

+## Tech Info
+Please use pnpm for package management; it's a little more full-featured, efficient, and comfortable.
+Once you start using pnpm, DO NOT use npm again!
+(Eat kosher).
+Try to keep all packages as updated as possible.
+This includes tailwindcss v4.
+Use prettier for formatting (there's already a .prettierignore file to exempt .md files from this requirement--add anything else there if you need).

+We're using React, Next.js, tailwindcss, and PostgreSQL, all deployed on the Vercel platform with a free .tech domain.

 ## Todo (MVP)
 Authentication/account                          Anna
 Basic hitchin generation (limited procgen)